-Going to the gym isn’t for everyone.
-The costs can be high, you may find it hard to get to a convenient location or you may feel self-conscious if you’re new to exercise.
 Regular moderate exercise is vital for reducing cardiovascular health risks, managing your weight and fat content and preventing back and joint problems.
-The increase in muscle to fat ratio also helps your body burn more calories and boosts your metabolism.
-It is generally much harder to manage your weight long-term without exercise.
+Increasing your muscle to fat ratio also boosts your metabolism and helps your body burn more calories.
+It’s generally much harder to manage your weight long-term without exercise.

 - Always begin exercise by warming up.
 Warming up means getting the muscles you are about to use ready for activity.
 Your warm up should work the muscles you're about to use, there's no point jogging as a warm up if you’re embarking on upper body exercise, for example.